 Interview with Greg DeHart and Irene Taylor Brodsky

-GREG DEHART: The counselors there have a very direct language there -- like Irene said, they call a spade a spade.
-They understand that.
+Greg DeHart: They understand that.
 Many of these kids have already been in grief counseling in smaller groups, so they kind of know the lingo.
 It?s also using your intuition.
 Am I okay shooting this right now?
 It?s a very human thing.
 That?s a big part of being a documentary filmmaker ? you have to understand the human dynamic.

 HBO: Did you get any idea of what motivated parents to let their children participate in the documentary?